-2 CHINESE
+2 SINITIC

-In Chinese, there was a gradual loss of productivity of the derivational morphology sometime around the formation of the characters (roughly 3500 years ago), and the language became more isolating.
-A gradual change occurred in the word order and information structure pattern to verb-medial word order and post-verbal focus position (LaPolla 1993a).
-There has been no grammaticalization of grammatical relations; the basic structure of the clause is topiccomment rather than subject-predicate (Chao 1955, 1959, 1968; Lyu 1979; LaPolla 1990, 1993b).
-Information structure is the chief determinant of word order in Chinese (LaPolla 1995d).
+In Old Chinese, there was a gradual loss of productivity of the derivational morphology sometime around the formation of the characters (roughly 3500 years ago), and the language became more isolating.
+A gradual change occurred in the word order and information structure pattern to verb-medial word order and post-verbal focus position (LaPolla 1993a, 2014).
+There has been no grammaticalization of grammatical relations; the basic structure of the clause is topic-comment rather than subject-predicate (Chao 1955, 1959, 1968; Lyu 1979; LaPolla 1990, 1993b, 2009).
+Information structure is the chief determinant of word order in Chinese (LaPolla 1995c; LaPolla & Poa 2005, 2006).
 The prepositions now found in the language all derive transparently from verbs.
 In the past there was an assumption among Chinese linguists that the grammar of all the dialects is roughly the same, and so until recently little serious work was done on the grammar of the dialects.
-With the work by Anne Yue-Hashimoto (1993, this volume), Huang Borong (1996), and Chappell (2001), serious investigation of the grammar of the dialects has begun, but much more needs to be done to understand the differences between the dialects, particularly in more difficult-to-understand areas such as information structure and its relation to grammatical structure.
+With the work by Anne Yue-Hashimoto (1993, this volume), Huang Borong (1996), and Chappell (2001, 2004), and Liu Danqing (2008, 2013), serious investigation of the grammar of the dialects has begun, but much more needs to be done to understand the differences between the dialects, particularly in more difficult-to-understand areas such as information structure and its relation to grammatical structure (compare LaPolla 1995, on Mandarin, and Lee 2002, on Cantonese, in this regard).
 As Yue (this volume) and Ho (this volume) give us an overview of modern dialect grammar, I will not say more about this, and devote the rest of this chapter to the Tibeto-Burman languages.